 Here is what it looked like before I started.
 See the full dining room summer decor HERE.

 I wanted to leave the bases and chairs the distressed black but I knew the inlayed wood underneath would look great.
 So, stripping paint was a Tuesday morning thought and a Tuesday afternoon DIY.

-I used CITRISTRIP, Stripping Gel because it is safe for indoors and has no harsh fumes.
+I used my favorite stripping gel because it is safe for indoors and has no harsh fumes.
 Like many times before I jumped on this project while my hubby was out of town 🙂 and moving the table to the garage was not as option.
 Two thumbs up for getting things done all by yourself!!

 Follow the instructions on the container for applying.
 Be sure to do a good coat, not a thin one.
 Depending on how many layers of paint you are trying to remove you may have to reapply.
 I applied one coat.
 Once it sat for about 30 minutes I started stripping paint with a plastic puddy knife, metal will cut into the wood.
 Most of it came off really easy.
 I had to apply a second coat of stripper to a few spots.

 After I got it all off I wiped it down with an odorless Mineral Spirit because it will remove any of the sticky left over from the paint stripper.
+I now have a new product that I would highly recommend instead.
+You can read about it here.
 Then you can go over with a sander to make sure it is all smooth and even out the finish.
 If you leave sticky spots the sander will just make it worse.

 The best and easiest part is the finish.
-I had bought Howard Butcher Block Conditioner for the beverage bar we built this past spring and I love how it works.
-I rubbed the table down with the conditioner and I was done!
+I had used my favorite wood conditioner that I had used for the beverage bar we built this past spring and I love how it works.
+I rubbed the table down with the conditioner, let it sit then swiped off.
+I was done!
 I reapply anytime the wood starts to feel dry.